Sandmaenchen/opensim-core-public/README.md

 ## An example template for Python script

-The following is a template for Python script that creates an object from our UKF-based tool class and runs it.
+The following is a template for Python script that creates an object from our UKF-based inverse kinematics tool class and runs it.

 ~~~~
 import opensim as osim